-Before girls returned to campus for the spring semester, the faculty welcomed consultants David Wolowitz and Quincy McLaughlin.
+Before students returned to campus for the spring semester, the faculty welcomed consultants David Wolowitz and Quincy McLaughlin.
 Wolowitz, an attorney and consultant to independent schools on the evolving standard of care for protecting student health and safety, spoke to the Emma Willard School Board of Trustees and leadership team earlier this year.
 For this session he was joined by Quincy McLaughlin, the dean of student well-being at The Hotchkiss School, where she provides oversight and leadership in all areas of student well-being, with special attention to creating consistent, equitable practices across the school.

 Wolowitz and McLaughlin presented Guideposts for Healthy Student-Teacher Relationships, a compass for both teaching and non-teaching faculty to engage with students in ways to promote healthy childhood development.

 They stressed the major role relationships play in a student’s success or failure, and discussed ways to keep students on an upward journey and how to identify when an adult at the school may be heading down a slippery slope in behaviors that are harmful to the student’s growth.

 While instances of sexual abuse and misconduct are oft-discussed cases, Wolowitz and McLaughlin stressed that there are a number of ways that students and educators can head down a slippery slope, even while having good intentions.
 They noted how this can be exacerbated by changing standards of care and social and cultural norms.

 Their presentation identified four guiding points: roles, boundaries, power, and accountability.
 When working with adolescents, awareness and adherence to each of these is critical for developing relationships with students in order to promote their healthy social and emotional growth.